 - Overnight camping is prohibited in designated Research Natural Areas unless otherwise permitted by the authorized officer.

-- Within the North Umpqua Wild and Scenic River Corridor, overnight camping is prohibited except at designated campgrounds and camping along the North Umpqua Trail between one-hundred feet and five-hundred feet from the trail, or by special permit issued by the authorized officer.
+- Within the North Umpqua Wild and Scenic River Corridor, overnight camping is only allowed at designated campgrounds and along the North Umpqua Trail within 100 feet of the trail or by special permit issued by the authorizing officer.

 Restrictions at Designated Campgrounds

-- Use of shower facilities is restricted to campground occupants who have paid the campsite registration fee, unless otherwise permitted by the authorized officer.
+- Use of shower facilities at Susan Creek Campground is restricted to campground occupants only who have paid the campground fee, unless otherwise permitted by the authorized officer.

-- No person shall operate or use any audio or motorized equipment, or create or allow obtrusive noises (human or animal) in a manner that disturbs other visitors between 9 p.m. and 8 a.m.
+- No person shall operate or use any audio or motorized equipment or create or allow obtrusive noises (human or animal) in a manner that disturbs other visitors (quiet hours) between 10 p.m. and 7 a.m. except in Eagleview Group Campground where quiet hours are between 9 p.m. and 8 a.m.

-- No person may leave personal property unattended in designated day-use areas for more than 24 hours, except for vehicles and non-occupied trailers parked at trailheads.
+- No person may leave personal property unattended in designated DUAs for more than 24 hours, except for vehicles and non-occupied trailers parked at trailheads.

-Motorized vehicle use is prohibited on trails designated for hikers, mountain bikers or horseback riders, unless otherwise permitted by the authorized officer.
+- Motorized vehicle use is prohibited on developed hiking trails unless otherwise permitted by the authorized officer.

-No person shall discharge a firearm within one-half mile of a developed recreation site or area; or across or within 100 feet of any designated recreation trail.
-A list of trails is maintained in the Roseburg District Office.
+No person shall discharge a firearm within one-half mile of a developed recreation site or area, or across or within 100 feet of any designated recreation trail.

 Camping limits are established to reduce the incidence of long-term unauthorized occupancy, while permitting legitimate camping on the public lands administered by the Roseburg District.
 Authority of these supplementary rules is contained in 43 CFR, chapter II, subpart 8360.0-3 and 8365.1-6.
 Persons who fail to comply with these provisions may be subject to the penalties provided in 43 CFR 8360.0-7 and 43 CFR 9262.1, which include a fine not to exceed $1000.00 and/or imprisonment for not to exceed 12 months.